 Earth Day falls on April 22 this year, and there’s no better time to appreciate the place we call home.
 It’s also a great time to consider ways to be better environmental stewards and evaluate our current practices and activities.
 In addition to being better patrons to our planet, “going green” can also save money, more to go into your IRAs or 401k.
+The savings you make might enable you to take control of your personal finances in an empowering fashion.
+For example, you might be looking to remove derogatory accounts from a credit file.
+This won’t be possible unless you take the initiative and try to overcome the financial issues that have caused you a vast amount of problems in the past.
 If you’re looking for ways to save, see how much you can release from your equity.
 My friend uses a self-directed IRA through The Entrust Group.
 Use these simple tricks to save over $2,000 per year and get more eco-friendly while you’re at it!
 Maybe you’re wanting your business to go more green you could compare business electricity here, find yourself a cheap deal as well as increasing your use of sustainable energy.

 1. Buy Refurbished Ink ($130 Annual Savings) Though 97 percent of an ink cartridge is recyclable, 375 million cartridges end up in landfills each year.
 To cut down on this waste and to cut your costs by 70 percent, head online to find the cheapest replacement ink and remanufactured options for your specific printer.